 By keeping mercury out of wastewater, dental offices assist Metropolitan Council Environmental Services (MCES) to minimize the release of amalgam and mercury — a potent neurotoxin — into the environment.
 We partner with the Minnesota Dental Association and dental offices across the seven-county metro area to carry out the Amalgam Recovery Program.

 General practice dental offices and endodontic offices that place or remove amalgam and are located in the MCES service area (PDF) must install and properly operate an amalgam separator and comply with our Amalgam Recovery Program.

-We have updated our program to comply with the U.S. Environmental Protection Agency’s (EPA) dental effluent rule, published in June 2017.
+Our Amalgam Recovery Program complies with the U.S. Environmental Protection Agency’s (EPA) dental effluent rule, published June 2017.

-How your office must comply with the program
+How your dental office must comply with the program

 - Install and properly operate an MPCA-approved amalgam separator.

 - Put in place and follow best management practices (PDF) for operating and maintaining your separator.

-- Enroll in the MCES Industrial Online Reporting System.
+- Enroll in the MCES Industrial Online Reporting System (IORS).